Galaxy Express 999: English-language versions

-In 1980, Roger Corman produced an English-language dub of the first Galaxy Express 999 movie.
-The movie changed the character names (for example changing Tetsuro to Joey and Harlock to Warlock), and removed approximately 30 minutes of content.
-Antonia Levi, the author of Samurai from Outer Space said that the edited film, released by New World Pictures, was "heavily edited" and that "many otaku consider it too damaged to watch."
+In 1980, Roger Corman produced an English-language dub of the first Galaxy Express 999 film.
+The film changed the character names (for example changing Tetsuro to Joey and Harlock to Warlock), and removed approximately 30 minutes of content.
+Antonia Levi, the author of Samurai from Outer Space, said that the edited film, released by New World Pictures, was "heavily edited" and that many otaku fans considered it too damaged to watch.

 In 1986, Harmony Gold produced rarely seen English dubs of two of the GE999 television specials, Galaxy Express 999: Can You Live Like a Warrior? and Galaxy Express 999: Can You Love Like a Mother?

-In the late 1980s the Tv series only aired with English subtitles on Nippon Golden Network.
+In the late 1980s the TV series only aired with English subtitles on the Nippon Golden Network.